omajid/omajid.github.io/content/posts/2020-06-10-magic-of-file.md

 Ever wonder how `file(1)`[^1] works?

-I did.
-Then I went digging into it.
+After reading this post, you should understand all about `file` and it's underlying tool, `magic`.

 ## file

-Using the file tool is quite simple.
+Using the `file` tool is quite simple.
 It's just `file file-name-1`.
 You can call it with multiple arguments too.
 Here's a few examples of running it on my system.

 ```shell